SimpliSafe

-SimpliSafe, Inc. is a home security company headquartered in Boston, Massachusetts.
-It produces and sells home security systems and monitoring services.
+SimpliSafe, Inc. is a company that produces and sells home security systems and monitoring services.
+The company is headquartered in Boston, Massachusetts.

 History

 2006–2009: Founding

-SimpliSafe was founded in 2006 by then-Harvard Business School students, Chad and Eleanor Laurans after several friends in the Cambridge area experienced home break-ins, but couldn't find a security company that was designed to help renters.
+SimpliSafe, Inc. was founded on August 11, 2006 by then-Harvard Business School students, Chad and Eleanor Laurans after several friends in the Cambridge area experienced home break-ins, but couldn't find a security company that was designed to help renters.

 The couple worked on SimpliSafe in their own home from 2006 to 2008.
 Mr Laurans designed the system and tested it at friends’ residences for feedback.
 SimpliSafe officially launched in 2009 with initial funding from angel investors, introducing the industry's first do-it-yourself (DIY) home security system.

 2010–2015

 In 2010, revenue for the company was $1.4 million.
 In 2013 revenue was $38.5 million.

 In May 2014, Sequoia Capital invested $57 million in SimpliSafe through a Series A round of funding.
 The same year, the company was reported to have more than 100,000 subscribing customers and was listed as the second-fastest growing company in the Boston area on the Inc. 5000 list.

 In 2015, SimpliSafe grew from 100 employees to about 250 employees, and was reported to have 300,000 customers.

-That same year, SimpliSafe launched its products to retailers nationwide, including Amazon, Best Buy, Walmart and Target.
+That same year, SimpliSafe launched its products to nationwide retailers, as well as online.